FiniteVolumeTransportPhenomena/PyFVTool/docs/user_guide/solving.md

 In the same "multi-processor, shared-memory" category, 'SuperLU_MT' is the multithreaded variant of the aforementioned SuperLU solver.
 It is not currently interfaced with PyFVTool but is a promising open-source candidate.

-Beyond this (> 1,000,000 cells, 3D meshes), it may be possible to interface PyFVTool to the MUMPS direct sparse solver, but for now this is considered far beyond the intended use of PyFVTool.
-If your simulation becomes this big, you should consider discussing with computational experts and consider moving your simulation to a whole different software altogether.
+Beyond this (say, > 1,000,000 cells, 3D meshes), it may be possible to interface PyFVTool to the MUMPS direct sparse solver, but for now this is considered far beyond the intended use of PyFVTool.
+If your simulation becomes this big, you should discuss with a friendly computational expert and consider moving your simulation to a whole different software altogether.
+A change of computational could bring salvation: for very large 3D structured grids, the 'alternating direction, implicit' (ADI) method may - under certain conditions - be more efficient than bluntly trying to solve the giant matrix equation with a massively parallel sparse direct solver.

 ### Further background on solving sparse matrix equations